 I print 1,000 cards every year and give them all away.
 I started this practice in 2013 and since then, I have given away thousands of such cards to people across India.

 It’s such a lovely feeling and the recipients just get lost in their awe.
-I have not met a single person who has got such card in his or her life.
+I have not met a single person who has got such a card in his or her life.
 They get so elated and feel proud about their existence.

 I feel that everyone wants to be noticed, acknowledged and included.
 A simple THANK YOU card can go far in achieving this, and as a blessing, people never forget you!